 Using the wrong check type for the role.
 A basic criminal check is sufficient for most positions.
 But running only a criminal check for a CFO candidate - skipping employment verification, education confirmation, and credit history - is asking for trouble.
 Match the check depth to the role’s risk level.
 An entry-level warehouse worker doesn’t need the same screening as a VP of Finance.

 Ignoring jurisdiction-specific rules.
-A recruiter in Texas can't ask about criminal history on the initial application anymore.
-A recruiter in Philadelphia must follow a 4-year lookback limit for misdemeanors.
-These aren't suggestions - they're laws with real penalties.
-If your background check tool doesn't enforce these rules automatically, you're relying on individual recruiters to remember them.
-That doesn't scale.
+Texas recruiters can no longer ask about criminal history on initial applications.
+Philadelphia-based recruiters must follow a 4-year lookback limit for misdemeanors.
+These aren’t suggestions - they’re laws with real penalties.
+When your background check tool doesn’t enforce these rules automatically, you’re relying on individual recruiters to remember them.
+That doesn’t scale.

 Not communicating timelines to candidates.
 Candidates who don’t know how long the process takes will assume the worst - that the silence means rejection.
 Set expectations upfront: tell them what checks you’re running, how long each takes, and when they’ll hear back.
 GoodHire and Checkr both offer candidate-facing portals that handle this communication automatically.